CQCL/pytket-docs/manual/manual_compiler.rst

 We will show how to use :py:class:`CustomPass` by defining a simple transformation that replaces any Pauli Z gate in the :py:class:`Circuit` with a Hadamard gate, Pauli X gate, Hadamard gate chain.

-After we've defined our ``transform`` we can construct a :py:class:`CustomPass`.
-This pass can then be applied to a :py:class:`Circuit`.

 .. jupyter-execute::

     from pytket import Circuit, OpType
-    from pytket.passes import CustomPass

     def z_transform(circ):
         n_qubits = circ.n_qubits